People Tell How They Succeeded In Getting Malicious Compliance Revenge

 “I work for a family business with 30+ employees.
 This is a company that has friends and family members as top-tiered Management and often makes up rules whenever they felt like it.

 When new employees join the company, they sign a basic employment contract stating the compensation, benefits, and work hours.

-One particular manager is a friend of the President.
-Let’s call her Sally.
+The company does not have a written code of conduct.

 Sally manages a team of 8 employees, including myself.
 We aren’t allowed to make small talk WHILE working and we are required to let her know when we start taking our breaks, and when we return from breaks.
+Sally interjects whenever a team member is asking another team member questions because Sally is a micromanager.

 Sally also makes us come to work early once a week for 30 minutes (unpaid) so that she can recap the previous week and often uses this time to tell us what we’re doing wrong.
+She made it clear that this weekly meeting is mandatory.

 During one meeting, she brought up expectations for continued employment at the workplace – no swearing, no talking bad about customers amongst ourselves, no personal phones on desks, no music during work hours, no talking to other departments unless it’s work-related, etc.

 Then she brought up dress code.
 It’s important to note that we’ve never heard of a dress code at work and our jobs do not require face-to-face interactions with customers.
 Most of our dealings are via phone or e-mail.

 We may see a customer drop by once or twice a year.
 Most of the team members wear hoodies/long-sleeved t-shirts with jeans or leggings.
 I usually wear a simple top with pants with my hair neatly blow-dried.
 Apparently, that’s not appropriate enough.

+Sally said we should try to dress better and more professionally to keep up with the company’s image.
 Her sell was “Dress not for the job you have, but the job you want.”
 She made us all sign a document citing the topic of discussion at the meeting.

 You want us to dress for the job we want?
 Okay.
 A few of my colleagues and I decided to maliciously comply the following day.
 I put my hair in a messy bun, wore my Costco leggings and my husband’s old t-shirt.

 That was my everyday look when I was unemployed.

 Sally saw me when I walked through the door and asked why I was underdressed.
 I said “you asked us to dress for the job I want.
 I want to go back to being a stay-at-home mom.

 I loved staying at home.”

 She said “That’s not what I meant.
 I meant bigger aspirations and goals” as she looked at me with exasperation.